observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 But first, let's provision our resources so that we have a destination to send the newly gathered data.

-## Provision Resource
+## Provision Resources

-Take a guess what is the first reosruce we need for this section?
+Can you guess the first resource we need for this section?
+If you said Application Insights, then ding, ding, ding...
+100 points to you!

-If you said Application Isghts than ding ding ding..
-100 points go to you!
+As expected, we require Application Insights.
+However, we'll also need a Log Analytics workspace to support our Application Insights instance.

-As you would expect we need Application Inisghts.
+> If you're curious about how Log Analytics and Application Insights work together, explore this section [Azure 101]() for more information.

 ## OpenTelemetry